 - Watch out for bright colors.
 Colored cheek retractors, bright colored lipstick, gloves, clothing, or bibs can reflect on to the teeth.
 Use clear cheek retractors, have patients remove lipstick, and use a neutral colored bib (avoid pastels) when taking photos.

 - Choose the right flash.
 The ring flash is best suited for occlusal and posterior shots due to its bright illumination.
 The macro twin light flash is best suited for anterior photography and actual shade taking photos.

 - Sit the patient upright.
 Taking photos with patient reclined changes the lighting and shade perception.

 - Include shade tabs in photos.
 Make sure that you can see the shade number in the picture.
-If you are doing a custom shade, include several different shade tabs as reference points.
+If you are doing a patient specific shade, include several different shade tabs as reference points.
 Whenever possible, include a stump shade.
 Please be sure to note the shades on your prescriptions.